 Are you ready for Christmas yet?
-I have to confess that all of my decor is up and my first craft is complete, a magnolia leaf garland that I made for our big kitchen window.
+I have to confess that all of my decor is up and my first handmade Christmas decor is complete, a magnolia leaf garland that I made for our big kitchen window.

 I think we appreciate it so much because we had 2 small windows in our Illinois kitchen.
 Not only did they face North but they also looked out onto our neighbors back door, that was about 25 feet from our house.
 They were nice enough neighbors but they could sit on their deck and see everything we were doing.
 Needless to say we always had the windows covered.

 Anyway, last year I wanted to do something special to decorate our big kitchen window and bought a beautiful live garland.
 I loved it but it was expensive and, of course, it didn't last long. (you can check out last year's holiday kitchen, here).

 This year I wanted window garland again but I wanted to try using fresh magnolia leaves.
 I’ve used them in my decor before and they always dry beautifully, so you can keep them a bit longer.

-Not giving up on my plan (because those words aren’t in my vocabulary), I started looking into making my own.
-I don’t have a magnolia tree in my yard, and I don’t know anyone who does, so I bought a box on Etsy (affiliate link).
+Not giving up on my plan (because those words aren't in my vocabulary), I started looking into making my own.
+I don't have a magnolia tree in my yard but I do have plenty of neighbors that have them and they were very generous.

-I’ve never done this kind of craft before but figured out a plan and, as soon as they arrived, the hubs and I set to work wrapping 350 magnolia leaves.
+I've never done this kind of craft before but figured out a plan and, as soon as they were picked, the hubs and I set to work wrapping the magnolia leaves.